 Let the cross be a conversation starter.
 Talk about why Jesus had to die on the cross.
 Read one of the crucifixion narratives from the Gospels.
 Discuss Easter and why it’s important.

-Most importantly, enjoy the time you spend on this activity with your children.
+Most importantly, enjoy the time you spend on this activity.
 (And if you want to download it just so you can color it, we won’t tell.)

 Abeka has arts and crafts curriculum for children as young as two.SHOP ART